Saakshyam: Plot

 Soundarya simultaneously leaves for India to see her father Tagore, who is bedridden because of Munuswamy's gang after fighting against them in court.
 Viswa follows her to India and starts developing the video game there.

 Meanwhile, Munuswamy is ordered to kill Soundarya as a warning to Tagore.
 Later, in multiple scenarios, Soundarya is saved by Viswa from Veeraswamy, Munuswamy's first brother.
 Viswa eventually kills Veeraswamy by using the elements of air and earth, and is shocked to discover that the events of his video game are playing out in real life.
 When he goes to Kashi, to give salutations from his mother's side to Kashi Vishwanath temple, he accidentally meets the second brother of Munuswamy, who he kills using the element of fire.
 Viswa tries his best to stop it, but fails.
 Meanwhile, Munuswamy is on the search for his brothers' killer.

 Soundarya begins to reciprocate Viswa's love because of his efforts to save her from Munuswamy's brother and agrees to marry him.
-Meanwhile, Valmiki designs the full game and comes back to India and meets his grandfather who is practicing Vedic astrology and was both looking for the bad omens of Munuswamy and his brothers and fixing the marriage dates of Vishwa and Soundarya.
+Meanwhile, Valmiki designs the full game and comes back to India and meets his grandfather who is practicing Vedic astrology and was both looking for the bad omens of Munuswamy and his brothers and fixing the marriage dates of Viswa and Soundarya.

-After hearing Valmiki's game concept, Valmiki's grandfather understands that this is vengeance against Munuswamy and his brothers by Mother Nature because of their sins against Viswa's biological family.
+After hearing Valmiki's game concept, Valmiki's grandfather understands that this is the vengeance against Munuswamy and his brothers by Mother Nature because of their sins against Viswa's biological family.
 He remembers that in front of young Valmiki, a younger Munuswamy and his brothers criticized the astrologer and denies God to live on their own terms.
 He reveals to Valmiki that this screenplay was written by Mother Nature through him.
 She witnessed all the incidents and selected him to design the situation they are in, and it cannot be stopped by anyone.

 Meanwhile, Viswa's business rival, Shakti, joins hands with Munuswamy to take over his major stakes in India and abducts Viswa, threatening him to give them the shares documents.
 Viswa comes to a deal with them and all the elements take revenge on Shakti and Munuswamy's gang through Viswa as witnessed by the Sky.